 This page is designed to give parents information about the PREVENT duty placed upon schools.
 Look out for further information which will be shared in newsletters throughout the year.
 The PREVENT approach at Our Lady of the Rosary is very much part of our curriculum, culture and processes.
 We see it as an integral aspect in promoting the safeguarding and well-being of our children.
-Miss Bradley is our PREVENT Lead and coordinates this work as part of her responsibility for Safeguarding.
+Mrs Bradley is our PREVENT Lead and coordinates this work as part of her responsibility for Safeguarding.
 She is the Single Point of Contact (SPOC) and can be contacted on 0117 903 0025 if you wish to report any concerns.

 Prevent Duty Statement